alexyingchen/accessguide/content/contentcreators.md

 ### C11.
 Write content at an 8th grade reading level
 > The reading is so dense and complicated, who could ever finish it?

 Write clearly and simply so that it reads at an 8th grade reading level.
-If the main content is too complex to simplify (like a scientific article), then provide a simple summary at an 8th grade level.
+If the main content is too complex to simplify (like a scientific article), then provide a simple summary.

 **Disabilities**: cognitive
 **WCAG number + conformance**: 3.1.5 AAA